-She has never been convicted of any wrongdoing over the affair and officials told AP the case was "an old one".
+She has never been convicted of any wrongdoing over the affair and officials told Associated Press news agency that the case was "an old one".

 If Mr Jonathan's time as vice-president was distinguished at all, it was through his negotiations with militants in the Niger Delta, who are mostly his fellow Ijaws.

 Many of the major militant groups have laid down their weapons as part of a government amnesty.Defections

 But he has had no such luck in the north, where an insurgency by militant Islamist group Boko Haram has gained momentum under his rule.

 It has led to his critics accusing him of being ineffectual - a charge he denies.